-- Additionally, Principal Private Residences (“PPR”) can now be sold after three years of the Applicant’s involvement in the Fair Deal Scheme and the proceeds will no longer be chargeable.
+- Additionally, Principal Private Residences (“PPR”) can now be sold after three years of the Applicant’s involvement in the Fair Deal Scheme.
+The proceeds thereof will no longer be chargeable.
 This is a significant change in legislation.

-- It is important to note that the benefits brought about under this new legislation will not be available for everyone, and certain conditions must be met to be considered as a “qualifying family” the most important of which ( in relation to farming families) are as follows;
+- It is important to note that the benefits brought about under this new legislation will not be available for everyone.
+Certain conditions must be met to be considered as a “qualifying family”.
+The most important of which ( in relation to farming families) are as follows;

-- The family must have been involved in the day to day running of the farm for three out of the previous five years before the application is made and;
+- The family must have been involved in the day to day running of the farm.
+This must be the case for three out of the previous five years before the application is made and;

 - The Applicant is expected to nominate a Successor who must run the farm for 6 years thereafter.